 Presentations to Gold Coast University Hospital and Robina Hospital Emergency Department for suicidal ideation between June 2019 to July 2020 was slightly above 2,000 presentations.
-Of these, 49 per cent were males while 51 per cent were females with 7 per cent of presentations identifying as Aboriginal and or Torres Strait Islander.
-People aged between 20 to 29 years old had the largest rate of presentation of people for suicidal ideation with 29 per cent followed by people aged 7 to 19 with (23 per cent).
+Of these, 49% were males and 51% were females.
+7% of presentations were by people identifying as Aboriginal and or Torres Strait Islanders.
+People aged between 20 to 29 years old had the largest rate of presentation of people for suicidal ideation with 29%, followed by people aged 7 to 19 (23%).